tghosgor/postgrespp/README.md

 # postgres++

-postgres++ is a asynchronous c++ libpq wrapper that aims to make libpq easier to use.
+postgres++ is an asynchronous c++ libpq wrapper that aims to make libpq easier to use.

+postgres++ makes use of boost.asio for async operations and c++11 variadic templates for functions like `PQsendQueryParams` for ease of use.
 It is designed to be exteremely simple and thin.
+Also, it tries to follow the libpqxx interface _very_ loosely.

 ## Safer & Easier